Ammarillo/DreamSignage/README.md

 ### Step 6: Updating your Content
 Whenever you want to change the content being displayed, simply replace the files in the `content` folder with the new content you want to show.
 The application will automatically pick up these new files.
 <br>That's it!
 You now know how to use the DreamSignage application.

+### Optional URL ZIP Download Feature
+DreamSignage provides an optional feature that allows users to automatically download content from a remote server via a ZIP file.
+This feature is particularly useful for users who want to centralize and easily update the content displayed across multiple DreamSignage installations.
+By simply updating the ZIP file on a remote server, all DreamSignage installations configured to fetch from that server will automatically update their content.
+## How the ZIP Download Feature Works
+**1. Configuration:** In the `default.json` file located inside the `config` folder, there are a few settings related to the ZIP download feature.
+The `"useZipDownload"` setting determines whether the feature is active.
+If set to `true`, DreamSignage will attempt to download content from the URL specified in the `"zipURL"` setting.<br>
+**2. Automatic Downloads:** When the ZIP download feature is active, DreamSignage will periodically check the remote server for updates based on the `"zipDownloadIntervall"` setting (specified in minutes).
+If a new ZIP file is detected, it will be downloaded and extracted automatically, updating the content displayed by DreamSignage.<br>
+**3. Content Overwrite:** Each time a new ZIP file is downloaded, the existing content in the `public/content` folder will be overwritten with the new content from the ZIP file.
+It's important to note that any manual changes or additions to the `public/content` folder will be lost when a new ZIP is downloaded.
+You can disable this by changing `keepUnchangedFiles` to `true`.<br>

+## Configuring the ZIP Download Feature
+To activate and configure the ZIP download feature:<br>
+**1.** Open the `default.json` file in the `config` folder.<br>
+**2.** Set the `"useZipDownload"` setting to `true`.<br>
+**3.** Provide the URL of the ZIP file in the `"zipURL"` setting.
+For example: `"zipURL": "https://example.com/path/to/content.zip"`.<br>
+**4.** (Optional) Adjust the `"zipDownloadIntervall"` setting to determine how often DreamSignage should check for updates.
+The default is set to 60 seconds.<br>
+**5.** (Optional) Change the `"keepFiles"` setting to `true` if you want to keep files which are not inside the ZIP file.<br>
+**6.** Save the `default.json` file and restart the DreamSignage application for the changes to take effect.<br>